-Across the globe, travel bans and restrictions have upended travel plans left and right for nearly a year.
-And that brings up a common question: Can you get a refund for a flight to a country that’s currently banning travel (or has severe restrictions)?
+Across the globe, travel bans and restrictions have upended travel plans left and right for nearly two years.
+And that brings up a common question: Can you get a refund for a flight to a country that bans arrivals – or has severe restrictions.
 You’d think you should get your money back, right?
 How can your airline even fly to a country that’s not accepting tourists?

 Unfortunately, the answer isn’t quite so simple.
-But as travel teeters heading into early 2021, there may be a way to get your money back if travel restrictions make an upcoming trip impossible – or at least get a voucher to make sure you don’t lose that money.
+But as international travel remains complicated as 2022 gets underway, there may be a way to get your money back if travel restrictions make an upcoming trip impossible – or at least get a voucher to make sure you don’t lose that money.

 What If The Country I’m Flying to is Now Closed to Tourists?

 And that puts a serious dent in upcoming travel … including flights you might have booked long ago.
-Suddenly, travelers are trying to sort out trips to countries that will no longer allow them to enter – or require them to quarantine for up to 14 days.
+Travelers who snagged a great deal to Tokyo or Amsterdam many months ago in hopes that travel would be easier may now be trying to sort out their options now that it’s clear they can’t get in – or may be required to quarantine for up to 10 days.

 But just because you can’t enter the country doesn’t mean your flight will be canceled.
-Believe it or not, major airlines are still operating many international flights.
+Almost two years into the pandemic, major airlines are now back to operating many of the international flights they had pre-COVID – including to destinations that remain closed to Americans.

-For example, Delta, American, and United are still flying daily to Europe … despite the fact that nearly all Americans are banned from visiting.
+For example, Delta, American, and United are still flying daily to Tokyo, China, and South Korea … despite the fact that nearly all Americans are still banned from visiting.

 And that brings us to a critical point.
 If your flight is still operating as scheduled when you booked it, you may have little hope for getting a refund…